JohnCalebP/Portfolio/README.md

 # Portfolio
 I'm Caleb, a Software QA Tester with experience in manual, database, API and automation testing.
 I began my career executing test cases, ensuring platform stability, and reporting defects.
 As I aimed to grow my skills, I joined a freelance platform, working with global teams on fast-paced projects.
-I gained more structured experience in regression, smoke, exploratory, and automation testing with Playwright (JavaScript) and focused on test script maintenance.
-I also expanded my expertise in cross-browser testing with tools like BrowserStack and LambdaTest, collaborating closely with developers and senior QAs to enhance testing efficiency.
+I also expanded my expertise by collaborating closely with developers and experienced QAs to enhance my testing skills.

 This portfolio showcases my practical skills, learnings, and continuous growth.
-My current focus is enhancing manual, database, API and automation testing to increase test coverage and improve my skills
+My current focus is enhancing manual, database, API and automation testing to increase test coverage and improve my skills.

 # Tools